Burns and Scalds

 Most at risk from burns and scalds in the home are the very young and the very old.
-RoSPA claims hot drinks cause most scalds to children under the age of five.
-Even hot bath water can be a danger to young children, and is responsible for the highest number of fatal and severe scalding injuries among young children (around 500 children – mainly under fives – are admitted to hospital and a further 2,000 attend A&E departments every year following a scald caused by hot bath water).
+RoSPA claims hot drinks cause most scalds to children under the age of five (iii).
+Even hot bath water can be a danger to young children, and is responsible for the highest number of fatal and severe scalding injuries among young children (around 2,000 attend A&E departments every year following a scald caused by hot bath water (iii)).

-Older people – particularly those who are frail or in poor health – have the highest risk of being fatally injured from burns and scalds, says RoSPA.
+Older people – particularly those who are frail or in poor health – have the highest risk of being fatally injured from burns and scalds, says RoSPA (iv) – four to five times the risk of the population as a whole.
 Many are affected by contact burns from radiators, electric fires and cookers, as well as scalds caused by kettles.

 Types of burns